 Salary and job growth data has been included where available.
-Unless otherwise noted, annual salary information is based on May 2018 data, and job growth and average yearly openings estimates are for the 2018-to-2028 period.3, 4
+Unless otherwise noted, annual salary information is based on May 2018 data from the Occupational Employment Statistics (OES) program.
+Job growth and average yearly openings estimates are from the Bureau of Labor Statistics and are for the 2018-to-2028 period.

 Traditional Careers in Food

 When most people think about beginning a career in food, they automatically come up with the more traditional occupations.
 These include positions like chef, baker, and restaurant manager.
 Below we have covered some of the common positions so that you can get an idea of the opportunities that these kinds of jobs can offer.

 It is an exciting time to become a chef.
 Some of the hottest trends in food include a shift toward eating ingredients that are grown locally or sustainably, prepared more naturally, and include ethnic spices and flavors.
 Fresh and house-made ingredients are also appealing to today's consumers, as well as street food and food trucks.